 The term Probability denotes the possibility of something happening.
 In probability, we study the chance of a random event occurring.
-Probability ranges from 0 to 1.
+The probability ranges from 0 to 1.
 Probability is also defined as the likelihood of occurring an event.
 P(heads) = 50% when a fair coin is flipped.

 - Probability = 0: means that the outcome will not happen.

-- Probability = 1: means it will happen with certainty.
+- Probability = 1: this means it will happen with certainty.

 - Probabilities cannot be less than 0 or greater than 1